Exponential return to equilibrium for hypoelliptic quadratic systems: Proof of the main results

 where $F$ is the Hamilton map associated to the quadratic form $q$, $r_{\lambda}$ is the dimension of the space of generalized eigenvectors of $F$ in $\cc^{2n}$ belonging to the eigenvalue $\lambda \in \cc$.
-The independence of the spectrum of the operator $q_{\eps}^w(x,D_x)$ with respect to the parameter $0<\eps \leq \eps_0$, is linked to the fact that the Hamilton map $F_{\eps}$ of the quadratic form $q_{\eps}$ is isospectral for any $0<\eps \leq 1$ with the Hamilton map $F$ of the quadratic form $q$, since the symbols $q$ and $q_{\eps}$ are related by a canonical transformation.
-As a final step in~\cite{hps}, we proved in (p.830-831) that if the positive constant $\eps_0>0$ is chosen sufficiently small then the spectrum of the operator $q^w(x,D_x)$ is equal to the spectrum of the operator $q_{\eps}^w(x,D_x)$ for any $0<\eps \leq \eps_0$.
-Furthermore, eigenvectors and generalized eigenvectors agree, see \cite{hps} (p.830-831) and \cite{hps2} (Proposition~2.1).
-This implies that one can deduce the result of Theorem~\ref{th1} in the general case when the quadratic symbol has a non-negative real part $\textrm{Re }q \geq 0$ and a zero singular space $S=\{0\}$ from the one proved previously in the particular case when the real part of the symbol is positive definite.
-This ends the proof of Theorem~\ref{th1}.
+The independence of the spectrum of the operator $q_{\eps}^w(x,D_x)$ with respect to the parameter $0<\eps \leq \eps_0$ is linked to the fact that the Hamilton map $F_{\eps}$ of the quadratic form $q_{\eps}$ is isospectral with the Hamilton map $F$ of the quadratic form $q$,

+since the symbols $q$ and $q_{\eps}$ are related by a canonical transformation.
+As a final step in~\cite{hps,hps2}, we proved that if the positive constant $\eps_0>0$ is chosen sufficiently small then the spectrum of the operator $q^w(x,D_x)$ is not only equal to the spectrum of the operator $q_{\eps}^w(x,D_x)$ for any $0<\eps \leq \eps_0$, but also that all the eigenvectors and generalized eigenvectors of the two operators $q^w(x,D_x)$ and $q_{\eps}^w(x,D_x)$ for any $0<\eps \leq \eps_0$ agree.
+These facts were proven in \cite{hps} (p.830-831) and \cite{hps2} (Proposition~2.1).
+Indeed, we recall from \cite{hps} that the general theory shows that the operator

+is bounded.
+Here, $\Phi_t(x)=\Phi(t,x)$ is a strictly plurisubharmonic quadratic form on $\cc^n$ depending smoothly on $t$ and solving the eikonal equation